 Houses in Multiple Occupation, whether the building requires a mandatory

 licence or not.
 The level of amenity provision depends on the number of

 occupiers sharing the accommodation and the type of accommodation, for example, shared house or bedsit accommodation.
 The facilities should be located not more than one floor distant from the people who use them, unless there is a shared or common dining area available and they should be in a convenient position to enable occupiers to use them comfortably.

-Kitchen or kitchen diner facilities must be positioned so as to ensure they can
+Kitchen or kitchen diner facilities must be positioned to ensure they can

 be safely used.
 For example the cooker must not be located adjacent to or